Best QuickBooks Alternatives in 2026

 Answer 3 quick questions and get a personalized recommendation for your exact business type and budget.

-Build Your Custom Stack →Common questions about switching from QuickBooks
+Common questions about switching from QuickBooks

-Yes — Wave offers completely free core accounting, invoicing, and receipt scanning with no hidden limits.
-Zoho Books also has a free forever plan for businesses under $50,000 annual revenue.
-ZipBooks offers a free tier covering unlimited invoices and basic reporting.
-QuickBooks does not offer a free plan; its cheapest plan starts at $30/mo.
+Wave is the best free QuickBooks alternative — completely free core accounting, invoicing, and receipt scanning with no hidden limits.
+Zoho Books is the best free option if you need a broader business suite (CRM, projects, inventory) alongside accounting.
+ZipBooks also offers a free tier covering unlimited invoices and basic reporting.
+QuickBooks does not offer a free plan — its cheapest tier starts at $30/mo.

 Yes.
 Most QuickBooks alternatives — including Xero, FreshBooks, and Zoho Books — offer QuickBooks import tools that migrate your chart of accounts, customer list, and transaction history.
-Xero has the most robust QuickBooks migration guide and dedicated migration support.
+Xero has the most robust migration guide and dedicated support.
 The process typically takes a few hours for a small business with 1-3 years of history.
+You can export your QuickBooks data to CSV and import it into most alternatives manually.